 Stay Hydrated All Day For Easy Removal

 If you've every tried to remove a long-wear lip color from chapped, dry lips, you know the struggle that ensues.
 "Removing lipstick from chapped lips can be tricky because lipstick can get into the lip lines," says Dempsey.
-Plus, the physical act of rubbing the skin while you're trying to remove the lipstick can disrupt your skin barrier disruption and lead to inflammation.
-To avoid this, it's important to maintain hydrated lips all day when you're wearing a long-wear lipstick.
+Plus, the physical act of rubbing the skin while you're trying to remove the lipstick might further irritate and inflame lips.
+To try to avoid this, it's important to maintain hydrated lips all day when you're wearing a long-wear lipstick.
 Try dabbing this coconut-infused one from Eos on your lips throughout the day—not only does it make cracked lips a thing of the past, but we're giving it bonus points for containing SPF.

 Try a Dissolving Mist and Wipe Combo

 When it comes to stubborn lip products, makeup wipes alone may not be the solution you're looking for (hello, excess tugging and pulling).
 But when combined with a two-step cleansing routine, Zeichner says it'll definitely do the trick.
-This makeup dissolver from One/Size has a continuous mist that instantly dissolves liquid lipstick—just spray onto your lips, let it sit for a few minutes, and wipe off with the One/Size Go Off Makeup Remover Wipes ($15) for ultra-clean lips.
+This makeup dissolver from One/Size has a continuous mist that promises to instantly dissolve liquid lipstick—just spray onto your lips, let it sit for a few minutes, and wipe off with the One/Size Go Off Makeup Remover Wipes ($8) for ultra-clean lips.